DelazJ/MapsPrinter/docs/index.md

 A shortcut is also added to the Plugins menu with abovementioned tools and a ``Help`` entry to open this documentation:

+### Custom settings

+From the Processing options dialog (`Settings --> Options --> Processing -->`), under `Providers --> Maps Printer`, you can select the default format you wish to use while exporting.
+The list of available formats is based on the one supported by your OS.

 ### Export layouts from project

 Once you have created and set at your convenience your print layouts and wish to